Difference Between Interment and Funeral

 What is Interment?

-Interment is the ritual of burying the dead into the ground using various ways.
-It is done to slow down the process of decomposition and to protect the body from wild animals.
+Interment is the ritual of burying the dead in the ground using various ways.
+It is done to slow down the decomposition process and protect the body from wild animals.

 This rite is as old as humanity and is done to respect the dead and celebrate life.

-To achieve intermet people usually dig a pit and either bury the body directly or some sort of covering is used.
+To achieve intermet, people dig a pit and either bury the body directly or use some sort of covering.
 The covering could be a coffin or any burial vault, etc.

-In some cultures, the process involves burying other things with the body which is supposed to help the dead in the afterlife.
-The most famous example is that of Egyptian Pharaoh Tut.
+In some cultures, the process involves burying other things with the body, which is supposed to help the dead in the afterlife.
+The most famous example is that of the Egyptian Pharaoh Tut.

-His burial place was a tomb and his body was covered by flowers.
-There was a golden chair and various golden items were laid.
+His burial place was a tomb, and flowers covered his body.
+There was a golden chair, and various golden items were laid.
 It was believed to help him in his afterlife.

 What is a Funeral?